KbrehmCoding/Bamazon/README.md

 To Do

 my thought process:
-    will need variables for the product ID, stock quantity, price, and the total cost in order to display all the items available for sale, I will need to access the mysql table
+    will need variables for the product ID, stock quantity, price, order quantity, and the total cost in order to display all the items available for sale, I will need to access the mysql table
         retrieve all the data
         print the data to the screen/terminal
-    in order to process the customers order, I will need to access the mysql table
+    in order to process the customers order, I will need to ask for the item ID
+        ask for the desired quantity
+        access the mysql table
         retrieve the specific information
             based on the id number